 The Ultimate series is the most customizable one on offer by Marvin.
 The windows are available in 19 colors and can also be painted any custom color.
 Additionally, homeowners can choose from 10 interior paints and stains.
 This series is the best choice for those looking to achieve a specific style for their window replacement project.

-About Marvin Ultrex Material
+About Marvin Windows Ultrex

 Marvin's proprietary material, Ultrex, is made from fiberglass strands, pultruded fiberglass, and a patented acrylic cap that allows colors to remain bright.
 In essence, it is composed of thin strands of strong glass cables that are saturated with compounded resins to increase durability.